arp242/arp242.net/_posts/2014-08-20-Intercept_outgoing_mails_in_Ruby_on_Rails.markdown

 Forward to another email address
 --------------------------------
 This will just forward all mails to another email address.
-Simple.

 `config/environments/development.rb`